MIT-LCP/mimic-website/content/tutorials/elective-surgery.md

 TODO: provide more detail on above table

-Since there are only 40 `HADM_ID` we can investigate them.
+Since there are only 40 `HADM_ID` we can investigate the notes associated with these admissions to determine whether they are truly surgical admissions.